Cigarette & Cigarette Use Taxes

 Form/Filing & Payment Requirements

-- The in-state distributors return, Form RC-6, Cigarette Revenue Return is due monthly by the 15th day of the month following the end of the reporting period.
+- The in-state distributors return, Form RC-6, Cigarette and Little Cigar Revenue Return, is due monthly by the 15th day of the month following the end of the reporting period.

-- The out-of-state distributors return, Form RC-6-A, Out-of-state Cigarette Revenue Return, is due monthly by the 15th day of the month following the end of the reporting period.
+- The out-of-state distributors return, Form RC-6-A, Out-of-State Cigarette and Little Cigar Revenue Return, is due monthly by the 15th day of the month following the end of the reporting period.

-- Form RC-25, Cigarette Importation Report, Distributors who affix stamps to cigarettes imported into the United States must file this form by the first business day of the month following the end of the reporting period.
+- Form RC-25, Cigarette Importation Report, must be filed by distributors by the first business day of the month following the end of the reporting period.

-- Form RC-1-A, Cigarette Tax Stamp Order-Invoice, Distributors who purchase stamps file this form as needed.
+- Form RC-1-A, Cigarette Tax Stamp Order-Invoice, is filed as needed to purchase cigarette tax stamps.

-- The Form RC-55, Unstamped Little Cigar Sticks Tax Return (Subject to the Cigarette Tax and not in packages of 20 or 25), is due monthly by the 15th day of the month following the end of the reporting period.
+- Form RC-55, Unstamped Little Cigar Sticks Tax Return, is due monthly by the 15th day of the month following the end of the reporting period.